 Durham College (DC) offers multiple payment options for full-time post-secondary students.

-In order to secure your seat in your program, you must ensure a $500 non-refundable tuition deposit is received by Durham College within 24 hours of confirming your offer of admission.
+In order to secure your seat in your program, you must ensure a $500 non-refundable tuition deposit is received by Durham College by March 15, 2021 for May start programs, by June 15, 2021 for September start programs and by November 15, 2021 for January start programs.
 Please note that your deposit will be applied to the total fees owing for the academic year.

 For the balance of fees owing, you have a choice of two payment options:

 - Payment Plan A: Pay total fees (less tuition deposit) for the entire academic year by the payment due date indicated on your program fee calculator.

 - Payment Plan B: Pay fees for each academic semester (less tuition deposit) by the payment due dates indicated on your program fee calculator.

 Once you have paid your tuition deposit, you will receive an email from us outlining other important information and dates regarding your next steps for registration.